torvalds/linux/Documentation/security/credentials.rst

 	}

-Should it be necessary to hold another task's credentials for a long period of time, and possibly to sleep whilst doing so, then the caller should get a reference on them using::
+Should it be necessary to hold another task's credentials for a long period of time, and possibly to sleep while doing so, then the caller should get a reference on them using::

 	const struct cred *get_task_cred(struct task_struct *task);